Girl group: The Second British Invasion and Europe

 In the early 1990s, the British music scene was dominated by boy bands.
 The only girl group making an impact on the UK charts at the time was Eternal, but even they "remained largely faceless".
 Amidst the American domination of the girl group format, the Second British Invasion saw the UK's Spice Girls turn the tide in the mid-1990s, achieving ten number 1 singles in the UK and US.
 With sold-out concerts, advertisements, merchandise, 86 million worldwide record sales, the best-selling album of all time by a female group, and a film, the Spice Girls became the most commercially successful British group since the Beatles.
 Unlike their predecessors who were marketed at male record buyers, the Spice Girls redefined the girl group concept by going after a young female fanbase instead.

 The cultural movement started by the Spice Girls produced a glut of other similar acts, which include the British-Canadian outfit All Saints, Irish girl group B*Witched, Atomic Kitten and the Honeyz, who all achieved varying levels of success during the decade.
 Throughout the 2000s, girl groups from the UK remained popular, with Girls Aloud's "Sound of the Underground" and Sugababes' "Round Round" having been called "two huge groundbreaking hits" credited with reshaping British pop music for the 2000s.
 Despite her being a solo artist, Amy Winehouse's 2006 album Back to Black contained heavy influence from 1960s girl groups and garnered Winehouse comparisons to the Ronettes.
-UK girl group continued to have success in the 2000s and 2010s, with acts such as Mis-Teeq, the Saturdays, StooShe and Little Mix, who were the first band ever to win the UK version of The X Factor.
+UK girl groups continued to have success in the 2000s and early 2010s, with acts such as Mis-Teeq, the Saturdays, Stooshe, Neon Jungle, Four of Diamonds and Little Mix, one of the most successful acts to come from the British version of The X Factor.
+Little Mix went on to become the major girl group of the 2010s, noted as the one British group that survived the "girl group apocalypse" that the late 2010s suffered.